KevinGreene/surrealanalysis.com/content/post/useful-leiningen-plugins.md

 As you come back to older projects, it can be useful to update them to the latest library.
 Instead of going to [Clojars)[https://clojars.org/] for each library you use, instead consider using [lein-ancient](https://github.com/xsc/lein-ancient).

-By using `lein-ancient`, you can determine the outdated libraries in your `project.clj`.
+By using lein-ancient, you can determine the outdated libraries in your `project.clj`.
 Running `lein ancient` will produce output similar to

 ```
 [org.webjars/font-awesome "4.6.2"] is available but we use "4.6.1"